 - mineral salt, to taste

 Simmer: Add lentils, broccoli, broth/water and optional coconut milk.
-Turn heat to high and bring to a boil, using the back of a fork or spoon press the broccoli down as much as you can to cover with liquids.
-Cover pot with lid, reduce heat to low and simmer for 15 – 20 minutes.
+Using the back of a fork or spoon press the broccoli down as much as you can to cover with liquids.
+Bring to a boil, cover pot with lid, reduce heat to low and simmer for 15 – 20 minutes.
 Soup is done when lentils are tender.
-Taste soup, add salt as needed.
-Using an immersion blender puree until desired consistency.
-Or once cooled a few minutes, use a food processor/blender to puree (this method may take two batches to complete).
+Season to taste with salt + pepper.

-If using pre-cut packaged broccoli, use about 1 1/2 – 2 pounds or 8 – 10 cups.
+If using pre-cut packaged broccoli, use about 1 ½ – 2 pounds or 8 – 10 cups.
 You may feel there is not enough water, and most likely all the broccoli won’t be covered by the liquids at first.
 As it cooks it will soften and sink down, and any that doesn’t will steam and become soft.
 If you like you can push the broccoli down half way through cooking.
 If adding a whole can of coconut milk, start with the lower amount of liquids adding more as needed.

 If you don’t use veggie broth or have run out of an onion and/or garlic.
 Try adding 1 teaspoon each of garlic and/or onion powder.

 Use full-fat or light coconut milk.
 If you’d prefer, use up to 1 cup or so of unsweetened almond milk.
 The recipe pictures reflect no use of any kind of milk.